Our approach to tax

 We believe it is important that business behaves responsibly and builds trust within society regarding its role and contribution on tax.
 With this in mind, we support initiatives to improve international transparency on taxation matters, including OECD measures on country-by-country reporting and automatic exchange of information.
 We are a signatory to the UK's Code of Practice on Taxation for Banks and are treated as 'low risk' by HMRC.

 Our tax strategy sets out our approach to tax matters across the Group more generally.
 This strategy is reviewed and approved annually by the Audit and Risk Committee.

-We have offices in 34 countries including the major financial centres of Europe, the Americas and Asia Pacific.
+We have offices in 37 locations including the major financial centres of Europe, the Americas and Asia Pacific.
 Taxes borne include corporate income taxes, employer related social security, business rates, irrecoverable value added taxes on our expenses and sales taxes.

 Companies also have an important role in collecting and administering taxes on behalf of governments, where the cost of the tax is borne by others.
 We collect income taxes, social security, withholding taxes, indirect taxes and other local taxes in the countries in which we have operations.